SantinoMajur/alx-system_engineering-devops/README.md

 ## Description

-Alx system engineering devops is part of the foundational curriculum to the *ALX Software Engineering Programme.* The curriculum is project based covering:-
+ALX system engineering devops is part of the foundational curriculum to the *ALX Software Engineering Programme.* The curriculum is project based covering:-
 - shell basic,
 - shell permissions,
 - shell redirections and filters,